SOLÈS — Redefining

 L'Oréal Brandstorm 2026 — Fordham University — Jan – Mar 2026

 The brief asked us to innovate in the luxury beauty space.
 My team split almost immediately on what "luxury" meant.
-Some teammates went straight to premium perfume.
-I kept pushing back.
 I looked at it from a consumer behavior angle.
 Sunscreen reapplication rates are notoriously low because the product is inconvenient to carry mid-day.
 The portable skincare category was growing 35% annually, and yet most dual-function products felt like drugstore compromises.
-Nothing had cracked the combination of genuine luxury sensory experience with daily-use practicality.
 That gap was our opening.

 "We weren't building a product that happened to be sustainable.
 We were building a product where sustainability was the strategy."

 The brand name came from a brainstorm around the idea of solace.
-SOLÈS sounds like solace.
-It carries warmth and relief.
-For a product designed to protect your skin and make you feel put-together on the go, that emotional resonance mattered as much as the specs.
+SOLÈS sounds like solace — warmth, relief.
+For a product designed to protect your skin and make you feel put-together on the go, that resonance mattered as much as the specs.

 SOLÈS sits in a deliberate white space between mass-market multitasking products and traditional luxury single-use fragrance.
-Mass-market options are functional but carry no prestige signal.
-Traditional luxury houses sell fragrance and SPF separately at full price, with no daily convenience story.
-SOLÈS targets the 20-to-35 consumer who shops at Sephora, wants efficacy and portability, and considers sustainability a baseline expectation.
-The $35 to $40 retail price sits just below the "luxury intimidation threshold" while the $20 to $25 refill model drives a projected 30% repurchase rate.
-That repurchase rate is the core business driver.
-Each refill sale is higher-margin than the original unit, keeps the customer in the ecosystem, and compounds brand loyalty over time.
-All financial projections are estimates based on market research and competitive benchmarking from the Brandstorm submission.
+The $35–$40 retail price sits just below the "luxury intimidation threshold."
+By pivoting to a high-end refillable glass model, we increase customer LTV and brand loyalty through an exclusive, recurring refill ecosystem.
+The $20–$25 refill drives a projected 30% repurchase rate — each refill sale is higher-margin, keeps the customer in the ecosystem, and compounds brand loyalty over time.
+All projections are based on market research from the Brandstorm submission.

 |---|---|---|---|---|---|